ExtendRealityLtd/Academy/README.md

 ## Welcome

-VRTK.Documentation is a curriculum of educational content to provide a complete understanding of VRTK and how to utilize it to build great solutions for spatial computing.
+The VRTK Academy is a curriculum of educational content to provide a complete understanding of VRTK and how to utilize it to build great solutions for spatial computing.